NEED HELP? Talk To

 While building an energy-efficient building from scratch is the best way to gain efficiency, that is not an option for everyone.
 Luckily, there are plenty of things you can do today that will save you money, lower your impact on the environment, and keep your employees happy.

 Insulation is of utmost importance when it comes to improving the efficiency of your building.
-Insulation plays such a big part in energy efficiency, but its effectiveness is linked to your building’s ability to hold the same air.
+It plays such a big part in energy efficiency, but its effectiveness is linked to your building’s ability to hold the same air.

 If there are leaks, gaps in windows, or just a lack of insulation in the walls and ceiling, air will escape from inside.
 This lack of sealing will cause you to use the air conditioning more in the summer and your heating system more in the winter, upping your power bill significantly.